Many of my clients are surprised when I tell them that they aren’t focusing on the right combination of biceps exercises.

-Do this for at least three sets with a max of 10 reps.
+Do the hammer curls for at least three sets with a max of 10 reps.

-Just don’t try to do these with resistance bands, as the hand position is too awkward in order to get the full range of motion.
+Don’t try to do hammer curls with resistance bands, as the hand position is too awkward to get the full range of motion.

 3. Preacher Curls

 Here is one of my all-time favorite long head bicep exercises.